ampinzonv/biobash2/README.md

 Code documentation is automatically generated with another amazing library called [shdoc](https://github.com/reconquest/shdoc).

 ### Side note
 In case this can be interesting to anyone, this project has been developed both under OSX and Linux machines (depending if I am at home or at work) using VSCode as code editor, supported by the Bash IDE, Bats, indent-rainbow, shell-format and ShellCheck extensions for VSCode.
-Nice.
+Nice ones!.